Hughie Campbell: Season One (2019)

-In season one, Hughie's girlfriend, Robin Ward, is killed by A-Train in the first episode, as in the comics.
+At the start of the first season, Hughie's girlfriend Robin Ward is accidentally killed by A-Train, as in the comics.
 With the help of Billy Butcher, he reluctantly decides to take vengeance on the Supes and joins his team, nicknamed "The Boys", which includes Frenchie, Mother's Milk "MM", and later Kimiko / The Female.
-Butcher relates to Hughie as his wife, Becca, was raped by Homelander and vanished afterwards.
-As Translucent confronts and attacks Hughie for planting a bugging device at the Vought International headquarters, Butcher helps Hughie knock him out, and a series of misadventures results in Translucent being held hostage by the Boys and later killed by Hughie himself.
+Butcher relates to Hughie as his wife Becca was raped by Homelander and vanished afterwards.
+As Translucent confronts and attacks Hughie for planting a bugging device at Vought headquarters, Butcher helps Hughie capture him, and a series of misadventures results in Translucent being held hostage by the Boys and ultimately being killed when Hughie detonates a bomb implanted in his rectum.
 Hughie moves out of his father's apartment and continues on with the Boys' escapades, acting as their computer specialist, though he often experiences friction with Butcher and is constantly shell-shocked by the amount of carnage their missions cause.
-He also befriends Annie January, later finding out her identity as Starlight, and they enter a relationship despite Butcher's disapproval.
+He also meets and falls in love with Annie January / Starlight, the newest member of the Seven, and begins a romantic relationship with her despite Butcher's disapproval.
 The Boys discover Compound V and its role in the creation of Supes, finding a way to blackmail A-Train, who is addicted to the substance and was under its influence when he ran through Robin.
 Annie is shocked when she discovers Hughie's association with the Boys and the truth about Compound V, but she helps him free MM, Frenchie, and Kimiko when they are abducted.